Wisconsin Badgers

-The Wisconsin Badgers are the athletic teams representing the University of Wisconsin–Madison (University of Wisconsin).
-They compete as a member of the National Collegiate Athletic Association (NCAA) Division I level (Football Bowl Subdivision (FBS) sub-level), primarily competing in the Big Ten Conference for all sports since the 1896–97 season.
-The women's ice hockey team competes in the Western Collegiate Hockey Association (WCHA), while the men's crew team compete in the Eastern Association of Rowing Colleges (EARC).
+The Wisconsin Badgers are the athletic teams representing the University of Wisconsin–Madison.
+They compete as a member of the National Collegiate Athletic Association (NCAA) Division I level (Football Bowl Subdivision (FBS) sub-level), primarily competing in the Big Ten Conference since the 1896–97 season.
+The women's ice hockey team competes in the Western Collegiate Hockey Association (WCHA), while the men's crew team competes in the Eastern Association of Rowing Colleges (EARC).

 The athletic director is Chris McIntosh, former professional football player and lineman for the Wisconsin Badger football team.
 The Badgers team colors are cardinal and white, and the team mascot is named "Buckingham U. Badger," known as "Bucky Badger."
 The Badgers have several major on-campus facilities, including Camp Randall Stadium, the UW Field House, and the Kohl Center.

 Team name origin

 Wisconsin was dubbed the "Badger State" because of the lead miners who first settled there in the 1820s and 1830s.
 Without shelter in the winter, they had to "live like badgers" in tunnels burrowed into hillsides.

 The badger mascot was adopted by the University of Wisconsin in 1889.

 His name, "Buckingham U. Badger", a.k.a.
 "Bucky Badger," was chosen in a contest in 1949.
 The emblem, a scowling, strutting badger wearing a cardinal-and-white striped sweater, was designed by Art Evans in 1940 and updated in 2003.
 A live badger from Eau Claire was used at the first few football games that year, but proved to be too fierce to be controlled and was retired to the nearby Henry Vilas Zoo.
 For a time, the school replaced the live badger with a live raccoon named "Regdab" ("badger" backwards).

 In 2006, Bucky Badger became a charter member of the Mascot Hall of Fame's College Division.
-Bucky Badger has a tradition of doing the amount of pushups that the football team has every time they score.
+Bucky Badger has a tradition of doing the number of pushups that the football team has every time they score.

 Sports sponsored

-Wisconsin is the only Big Ten school and one of only four Power 5 schools that do not sponsor baseball, the other three being Colorado, Iowa State, and Syracuse.
+Wisconsin is the only Big Ten school and one of only five Power 5 schools that do not sponsor baseball, the other four being Colorado, Iowa State, SMU and Syracuse.
+Wisconsin previously sponsored a baseball team, but discontinued it after the 1991 season.
 Wisconsin is also the only Big Ten school with a varsity men's rowing program.
 Badger men's rowing has won 9 national championships, making it Wisconsin's most successful athletics program.